 - 3 kaffir lime leaves, centre stem removed and finely julienned

 - 1 Tbsp cornstarch dissolved in 2 Tbsp water

 - 3-4 Tbsp bread crumbs (you may not need this, this is just in case the filling ends up too wet)

 - 12 sheets spring roll wrappers (8-inch square)

 - 1 egg (for egg wash)

-- Thai sweet chili dipping sauce for serving
+- Thai sweet chili dipping sauce (homemade recipe here)

 - In a pot or wok, reduce coconut milk by about half.
 Add the curry paste and sugar, then cook, stirring constantly, until aromatic and thick.
 Add the ground chicken or turkey and break up the pieces so there are no more chunks.
 Keep cooking to dry out the mixture, until there is no liquid pooling at the bottom of the pan.